-October 19, 2014, marked the 30th anniversary of a fatal plane crash in Northern Alberta, Canada where a petty criminal emerged a hero.
+October 19, 2014, marked the 30th anniversary of a fatal plane crash in Northern Alberta, Canada, where a petty criminal emerged as a hero.

 27-year-old Paul Archambault was one of four who survived when a small, twin-engine commuter aircraft went down in a snow-covered forest west of the town of Slave Lake.

 Six didn’t make it, including politician Grant Notley, 45, leader of the fledgling Alberta New Democratic Party.

 Paul Archambault, an itinerant labourer and drifter, was being escorted by an RCMP officer to Grande Prairie, Alberta, to face a charge of malicious mischief.
 Archambault, as they say, was known to police.
 He’d spent time for crimes that were more serious than mischief — including break-and-enter and theft over $5,000 [car theft] and a high-speed police chase.

 Scott Deschamps, the rookie Mountie escorting Archambault from Kamloops, British Columbia, had a hunch he could trust his prisoner, so for the short flight from Edmonton to Grande Prairie, he removed the handcuffs.
 It turned out to be a life-saving gesture.

 Of the four survivors, Archambault was the least injured.
 The others who pulled through included Deschamps, pilot Erik Vogel and Larry Shaben, Alberta’s Minister of Housing.

 I was one of the first reporters to interview Paul Archambault and, it turns out, one of the last.
 This post is about my dealings with the man over a six-year period.